 awarded in scholarships since 2001 through the OSU Foundation

-community members attended lectures in Central Oregon presented by OSU faculty researchers from the Bend campus and Corvallis
+community members annually attend lectures presented by researchers from OSU's Bend and Corvallis campuses (2013)

 - About OSU-Cascades

 - Board of Advisors

 - Strategic Plan